 PRESS RELEASE: Governments should support startups in the covid-19 economic downturn

-[Brussels, 23 March 2020, contact: firstname.lastname@example.org] Allied for Startups encourages governments and international organisations to take measures to support startups in the ensuing coronavirus economic downturn.
+[Brussels, 23 March 2020, contact: firstname.lastname@example.org] Allied for Startups encourages governments and international organizations to take measures to support startups in the ensuing COVID-19 economic downturn.

 The health and safety of citizens during these difficult times should be the priority of governments and startups.